 Some children are blessed with thick, healthy hair, whilst others have very scanty hair well into their toddler years.
 By and large, toddlers with little hair are perfectly healthy; on the other hand, continual baldness indicates an underlying disorder which needs to be investigated.
 A health care provider / pediatrician needs to assess a child who is experiencing unrelenting hair loss or no hair growth.
 Common causes include:

 - Some children are genetically inclined to slower hair growth.
-Genes and heredity play an important part.

 - Most children have two ‘crops’ of hair.
 Occasionally, the second crop may not arrive quickly.

 - Alopecia Areata, an autoimmune disorder causes children to lose hair in circular patches; and can ultimately cause complete baldness.
-Alopecia areata cannot be treated; however, the hair may re-grow in about 1 year.

 - Nutritional deficiencies trigger poor hair growth in children.
 Deficiencies of protein, vitamin B, zinc and vitamin A are important factors.